smaurice101/MAADS-HPDE/README.md

 # MAADS-HPDE

 HPDE performs AutoML on (training) data streams.
-To start HPDE run the command (on both Windows/Linux environments):
+To start HPDE run the command (on MacOS, Windows or Linux environments):
 1) Command: [HPDE executable] [host] [port]
 2) Create unlimited number of HPDE instances for massive scale - fully compatible with microservices architecture for load shedding
 3) HPDE can be accessed via MAADS python library or REST API